 "I see...
 I see...
 A yo-yo.
 It is under de sofa."

-Scooby-Doo Where Are You episode "A Gaggle of Galloping Ghosts".
-The gang meets a Gypsy Fortune Teller who gives them dire warnings.
+- Scooby-Doo, Where Are You!: In "A Gaggle of Galloping Ghosts", the gang meets a Gypsy Fortune Teller who gives them dire warnings.
 She turns out to be the episode's villain in disguise.

-In Teen Titans Cyborg explains that he bought a pie with an evil witch trapped inside it from "this old gypsy" who was selling "mystical items at reasonable prices", including a monkey's paw.
+- Teen Titans (2003): Cyborg explains that he bought a pie with an evil witch trapped inside it from "this old gypsy" who was selling "mystical items at reasonable prices", including a monkey's paw.